-To prevent such an event from recurring, regulators and governments around the world have tightened their measures on financial regulations with emphasis on transparency and accountability.
+To prevent such an event from recurring, regulators and governments worldwide have tightened their measures on financial regulations with an emphasis on transparency and accountability.

-Here are some regulations that have been implemented according to region:
+Here are some regulations that have been implemented according to the region:

 Europe – MiFID II